How gas prices have changed in Georgia in the last week

 Stacker compiled statistics on gas prices in Cleveland using data from AAA.
 (Daniel Avram // Shutterstock/Daniel Avram // Shutterstock)

-Stacker compiled statistics on gas prices in Georgia.
-Gas prices are as of September 8.
+Stacker compiled statistics on gas prices in Georgia using data from AAA.
+Gas prices are as of October 24.

 Georgia by the numbers